 Spring Friday Evenings

-The summer training is an intensive 5 days of both practical and theory sessions open to Juniors aged 9 or above.
-Club boats are available for use and are allocated dependent on which RYA course is being followed.
-Those offered are Stages 1 to 4 of the Junior scheme and occasionally the Seamanship advanced module off the Adult scheme, dependent on demand.
+The Summer Week is an intensive 5 days of both practical and theory sessions open to Juniors aged 9 or above.
+Club Boats are available for use and are allocated dependent on which RYA course is being followed.
+Those offered are Stages 1 to 4 of the Youth Sailing Scheme and, occasionally, the Seamanship advanced module from the National Sailing Scheme, dependent on demand.
 Adults are offered places only if there are sufficient places available.
-The course runs from 9.30am to 4.30pm on five days, so packed lunches are required.
+The course runs from 9:30am to 4:30pm on five days, so packed lunches are required.
 RYA certificates may be awarded if candidates meet the required standards.

-This course is for Juniors only and runs on two Saturdays during September from 12 noon to 6.00pm.
+This course is for Juniors only and runs on over two days, from 12:30pm to 4:30pm.
 Juniors must be aged 5 or over to be eligible.
-Children are split into groups dependent on age and ability and are allocated boats suitable to their weight and sailing skills.
+Children are split into groups dependent on age and ability and are allocated Club Boats suitable to their weight and sailing skills.
 Parents of children under 9 must remain on site for the duration of the training.
-The course covers the RYA syllabi for Stages 1 to 4, but there is not always sufficient time to complete an RYA level over the two days.
+The course covers the RYA Youth Scheme syllabi for Stages 1 to 4, but there is not always sufficient time to complete an RYA Stage over the two sessions.

 Assistant Instructor Training

-An assistant instructor qualification is open to those 14 or over, who hold the Seamanship qualification and are interested in helping put with Club training.
+An Assistant Instructor qualification is open to those 14 or over, who hold the Seamanship qualification and are interested in helping out with Club training.
 It is only valid for the Centre where it is taken.

-The race training is aimed at adults and juniors who want to improve their racing skills.
-You should be a competent sailor who has the sailing skills equivalent to an RYA Level 2 adult certificate, or RYA stage 3 junior certificate (you need not have taken an RYA course).
-Adults will generally race in the club GP14's, Juniors will use their own boat or a club Topper.
-Training is on eight Sunday mornings from May to July and consists of both theory sessions and practical exercises on the water, plus one evening theory session.
-The RYA 'Start Racing' certificate may be awarded if candidates have met the required standard.
-Please note that Juniors should be aged 12 and above for this course (younger sailors may be accepted at the discretion of the Club Racing Coach).
+Race training is aimed at adults and juniors who want to begin racing and/or want to improve their racing skills.
+You should be a competent sailor who has the sailing skills equivalent to an RYA National Sailing Scheme Level 2 certificate, or RYA Youth Sailing Scheme Stage 3 certificate, (you need not have taken an RYA course).
+Adults will generally race in the Club Neo or Quest dinghies, Juniors will use their own boat or a Club Topper.
+Training consists of both theory sessions and practical exercises on the water.
+The RYA National Sailing Scheme 'Start Racing' certificate may be awarded if candidates have met the required standard.